OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

 3. In the Powershell/Terminal, navigate to the parent folder of your future project.

-   Now type ``pwd``, which prints the absolute path to your present working directory. **There must not be any spaces or special characters in the path** (for instance ä, ü, é, Chinese of Kyrillic characters).
+   Now type ``pwd``, which prints the absolute path to your present working directory. **There must not be any spaces or special characters in the path** (for instance ä, ü, é, Chinese or Kyrillic characters).

    If you have any spaces or special characters on your path, change to a folder that does not have these special characters (e.g., on Windows, create a directory ``C:\projects``.
 Do **not** rename your home directory).